Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: HV approximation for large Gaussian spatial data

 The exact distribution of $\bx \sim \normal_n(\bfmu,\bfSigma)$ can be written as

-where the conditioning set of $\sx_\jm$ consists of all sets $\sx^{0:m-1}$ at lower resolution, plus those at the same resolution that are previous in lexicographic ordering.
+where the conditioning set of $\sx_\jm$ consists of all sets $\sx^{0:m-1}$ at lower levels, plus those at the same level that are previous in lexicographic ordering.
 The idea of \citet{Vecchia1988} was to remove many of these variables in the conditioning set, which for geostatistical applications often incurs only small approximation error due to the so-called screening effect \citep[e.g.,][]{Stein2002,Stein2011}.